XYgugugu/PC-Studio/doc/DataBaseDesignStage2.md

 * ### Assumptions
     ##### Entity
     - **User**
-        Contains the unique username and pc id of the user and the user’s plan of computer building, this is top level user information so must be an entity.
+        Contains the unique username of the user and the user’s plan of computer building, this is top level user information so must be an entity.
     - **PC**
         This entity is where we have all the PC planning information stored.
-It contains the id of this PC plan and the name of each of the 7 components of the computer picked for this PC building, it’s a unique table of combination of the 7 components, so it’s an entity.
+It contains the id of this PC plan, the User name for this plan and the name of each of the 7 components of the computer picked for this PC building, it’s a unique table of combination of the 7 components, so it’s an entity.
     - **Components(Motherboard, CPU, CPU Cooler, GPU, Storage, Memory, Power Supply)** Each of these entities is a major individual component of a PC, and can be independently purchased when building a computer.
 		CPU: the central processing unit, is like the heart of a pc, executes instructions of computer programs.
 It’s an individual component of a computer, users can change and purchase CPUs as long as compatible, and does not belong to any other major part of the computer,  so it’s an entity rather than an attribute.